-What are five common sins that often get ignored by Christians?
+What are seven common sins that often get ignored by Christians?
 Which ones can you think of?

 Bearing False Witness